sudo-julia/mkbak/README.md

 # mkbak.py

-`mkbak` is a commandline utility to find files and create backups accordingly.
+`mkbak` is a commandline utility to painlessly create file backups.
-It interfaces with `fzf` when finding the files, allowing you to interactively select what to back up.
+It interfaces with `fzf` as a menu for file selection, allowing you to interactively choose which files to back up.

 ## Installation